dungba88/steak/README.md

 ## How does it work

 Steak use a loosely coupled implementation of State Pattern.
-That means each state will be independent from each other.
+That means each state will be independent from others.
 Each state handles its own logic, then dispatch an event to notify the StateManager to move to next state.
 The transition flow can be defined via the configuration.